Hexosaminidase: Function

-Even though the alpha and beta subunits of lysosomal hexosaminidase can both cleave GalNAc residues, only the alpha subunit is able to hydrolyze GM2 gangliosides because of a key residue, Arg-424, and a loop structure that forms from the amino acid sequence in the alpha subunit.
-The loop in the alpha subunit, consisting of Gly-280, Ser-281, Glu-282, and Pro-283 which is absent in the beta subunit, serves as an ideal structure for the binding of the GM2 activator protein (GM2AP), and arginine is essential for binding the N-acetyl-neuraminic acid residue of GM2 gangliosides.
+Even though the α and β subunits of lysosomal hexosaminidase can both cleave GalNAc residues, only the α subunit is able to hydrolyze GM2 gangliosides because of a key residue, Arg-424, and a loop structure that forms from the amino acid sequence in the alpha subunit.
+The loop in the α subunit, consisting of Gly-280, Ser-281, Glu-282, and Pro-283 which is absent in the β subunit, serves as an ideal structure for the binding of the GM2 activator protein (GM2AP), and arginine is essential for binding the N-acetyl-neuraminic acid residue of GM2 gangliosides.
 The GM2 activator protein transports GM2 gangliosides and presents the lipids to hexosaminidase, so a functional hexosaminidase enzyme is able to hydrolyze GM2 gangliosides into GM3 gangliosides by removing the N-acetylgalactosamine (GalNAc) residue from GM2 gangliosides.

 Mechanism of action

 A Michaelis complex consisting of a glutamate residue, a GalNAc residue on the GM2 ganglioside, and an aspartate residue leads to the formation of an oxazolinium ion intermediate.
-A glutamate residue (alpha Glu-323/beta Glu-355) works as an acid by donating its hydrogen to the glycosidic oxygen atom on the GalNAc residue.
-An aspartate residue (alpha Asp-322/beta Asp-354) positions the C2-acetamindo group so that it can be attacked by the nucleophile (N-acetamido oxygen atom on carbon 1 of the substrate).
+A glutamate residue (α Glu-323/β Glu-355) works as an acid by donating its hydrogen to the glycosidic oxygen atom on the GalNAc residue.
+An aspartate residue (α Asp-322/β Asp-354) positions the C2-acetamindo group so that it can be attacked by the nucleophile (N-acetamido oxygen atom on carbon 1 of the substrate).
 The aspartate residue stabilizes the positive charge on the nitrogen atom in the oxazolinium ion intermediate.
 Following the formation of the oxazolinium ion intermediate, water attacks the electrophillic acetal carbon.
 Glutamate acts as a base by deprotonating the water leading to the formation of the product complex and the GM3ganglioside.